TextureHQ/weather-plus/README.md

 const weather = await weatherPlus.getWeather(51.5074, -0.1278, { bypassCache: true });
 ```

+This will not entirely bypass the cache, it bypasses it for the read request and then the returned data is cached again for future use.

 ### Geohash Precision

 The library uses geohashing to cache weather data for nearby locations efficiently.
 Geohashing converts latitude and longitude into a short alphanumeric string, representing an area on the Earth’s surface.